ENS 186 Visa Brief Highlights

-ONEderland Consulting managing director and also registered migration agent, Indah Melindasari, B.Com (MARN 0961 448) is here to answer your ENS subclass 186 visa questions!
+ONE derland Consulting managing director and also registered migration agent, Indah Melindasari, B.Com (MARN 0961 448) is here to answer your ENS subclass 186 / visa 186 questions!

-- What are the requirements to be able to apply for this visa?
+- What are the requirements to be able to apply for this visa 186?

 - Firstly, you have to meet all the criteria and are eligible to apply for the visa.
 You must have an eligible occupation, have relevant work experience, have a positive skills assessment, and be nominated by an eligible Australian employer.
 You are also required to not have had any refusal or cancellation history while you are in Australia, otherwise, you will not be able to apply for this visa.

-- Can I include my family in this visa application?
+- Can I include my family in visa 186 application?

-- Do I have to have certain English language ability to apply for Employer Nominated Scheme visa?
+- Do I have to have a certain English language ability to apply for an Employer Nominated Scheme visa?

 - Yes.
 You have to meet the English requirements to apply for this visa.
 You must have at least Competent English (IELTS score at least 6 each band) before applying unless you are exempted, for example, if you are a citizen of and hold a valid passport issued by the United Kingdom, the United States of America, Canada, New Zealand or the Republic of Ireland.

-- Can I apply for ENS 186 visa while offshore?
+- Can I apply for an ENS 186 visa while offshore?

-- How long will the process take place until I got the decision?
+- How long will the process take until I get the decision?